Golden Rules for African wildlife photography

 By taking advantage of magnificent settings and glorious lighting you can capture images that belong on the front of National Geographic.
 From Landscape photography, nature photographs and maybe some fine art as well.

-Our golden rules are a simple guideline to enable you to get the most from your amazing Photo Safari adventure, and to go home with all of the arms and legs!
+Our golden rules are a simple guideline to enable you to get the most from your amazing African Wildlife Photo photography adventure, and to go home with all of your arms and legs!